Sengalam: Production

 The series is produced by Abinesh Elangovan under the production house of Abi and Abi Productions, with music composed by Dharan Kumar and screenplay and director by S. R. Prabhakaran.
 S. R. Prabhakaran marked his web series debut with this series.

 Casting

 Vani Bhojan was cast in the female lead role, Kalaiyarasan plays the male lead alongside her.

 Release

 It was announced on Wednesday 18 March 2023 that the series will be released on 24 March 2023 in Tamil and Telugu languages on ZEE5.
 The first Trailer was unveiled on 18 March 2023.

+Reception

+Cinema Express rated it 2 1/2 out of 5 and commented, "There is no doubt that politics cannot be without the influence of class and caste, and Sengalam subtly brings in these angles in the exploration of how innocent individuals are often caught in the crossfire of devious plots."
+SouthFirst called it "A riveting political thriller that leaves you wanting more."